wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Newton's Second Law.md

 The mass is scaled by the acceleration - i.e. for each unit within the total mass, there is one "level" of acceleration.
 	Then the sum total of these "levels" of acceleration equal to the force.
 ## Acceleration
-Acceleration is the rate of change of an object's speed in a straight line.
+Acceleration is the rate of change of an object's velocity in a straight line.
 ## Angular Acceleration
 Angular acceleration is the rate of change of an object's rotational speed in a clockwise or counterclockwise direction.
 ## Rotational Motion: